 If you were in a car accident recently and are currently experiencing shoulder and neck pain, there is a good chance you have sustained a whiplash injury.
 Even after a minor accident, whiplash is common and may become a chronic injury if it is not properly and quickly treated.

-At Alaska Back Care Center, our Dr. Barry and Dr. Bryan Matthisen are skilled and experienced in treating whiplash injuries.
-They can help to relieve your pain and restore your full range of motion.
-For more information on treating whiplash, give our office a call today at (907) 349-4212 or send contact us to request an appointment.
+At Alaska Back Care Center, Dr. Barry Matthisen is skilled and experienced in treating whiplash injuries.
+He can help to relieve your pain and restore your full range of motion.
+For more information on treating whiplash, give our office a call today at (907) 349-4212 or contact us to request an appointment.

 Anchorage Whiplash Injury Treatment